 You can create an effective LinkedIn profile by following many of the same principles that I would recommend for your resume.
 For example, focus on accomplishments, have a summary section, use keywords that resonate with your audience, etc. etc. (see this blog post and this one for other guidelines).
 Key differences in the way that resumes and profiles are shared, however, could have a big impact on how you choose to modify your resume for your profile.
-Below I’ve shared an excerpt from my book Advanced LinkedIn to highlight three of these differences.
+Below I’ve shared an excerpt from my book Advanced LinkedIn to highlight four of these differences.

 1. Only one LinkedIn Profile, so you need to choose